nasa/edsc-echoforms/README.md

 #### Debugging wgxpath changes

-To disable minifying in wgxpath to make debugging easier, make the following changes to compile.sh:
+To disable minifying in wgxpath to make debugging easier, make the following changes to `compile.sh`:

 Remove following two lines: